-So, do I need to explain why I adore shape activities like this train craft?
-Clearly, it’s loaded with lots of early geometry skills for preschoolers, but also…trains.
+This train with shapes activity is loaded with lots of early geometry skills for preschoolers, but also…trains.
 Kids love trains and this shape activity fit in perfect with your transportation theme.

-Now, let’s be honest here.
 This train activity requires a little too much scissor skill than your average, or even advanced, preschooler is likely to have.
 So I cut out the shapes pieces myself.
-Which was okay because my main goal around shape activities like this one is about the math concepts, and less about the fine motor skills involved.

 Shape activities like this one are most successful when there is a facilitator, such as a parent or teacher, talking the preschooler through the choices they are making, and asking questions to make the preschooler question various alternatives.